Antiochus VII Sidetes: Later territory disputes and defeat

 Antiochus spent the final years of his life attempting to reclaim the lost eastern territories, overrun by the Parthians under their "Great King", Mithridates I. Marching east, with what would prove to be the last great Seleucid royal army (including a unit of Judean troops under John Hyrcanus), he defeated Mithridates in two battles.
 He restored Mesopotamia, Babylonia and Media to the Seleucid empire, before dispersing his army into winter quarters.

 The Seleucid king and army spent the winter feasting, hunting and drinking (the Seleucids maintained the Macedonian tradition of heavy drinking).
 As with any time an army is quartered upon a population, tensions soon grew between the locals and the Syrian troops.

 The new Parthian ruler, Phraates II, had not been idle.
 He raised a new army while stirring up rebellion in the Seleucid occupied towns of Media.
 Hoping to further sow dissension amongst his foes, Phraates also released his long-held prisoner, Demetrius II, Antiochus' older brother, who returned to Syria to reclaim the throne.

 That winter (130–129 BC), several Median towns rose in rebellion and attacked their Seleucid garrisons.
 Antiochus marched to support one such isolated garrison with only a small force (probably only his Royal Guards).
 In a barren valley, he was ambushed and killed in the Battle of Ecbatana by Phraates II and a large force of Parthians, who had entered the country without being detected.
-After the battle the Parthians claimed that Antiochus killed himself because of fear.
-Most Greco-Roman historians state that he died in battle.
-Appian, however, states that he did commit suicide.
+Most Greco-Roman historians state that Antiochus died in battle; the victorious Parthians claimed that he killed himself because of fear, an assertion also made by Appian.